HaokaiMO/hello-world/README.md

 This is the first repository in my GitHub account.

-Something, such as pictures, which will be placed in this repo.
+Something such as pictures will be placed in this repo.